Table of Contents

 5. No More Company Benefits

-With respect to all kinds of insurance–dental,vision and disability–you can try a few places.
+You can try a few places concerning all kinds of insurance–dental, vision, and disability.
 Freelancers Union may provide some of these benefits.

 Essential Characteristics For A Self-Employed Person: